IDCI-Consulting/NotificationBundle/Resources/doc/configuration_reference.md

                     password:   yourpassword
                     port:       587
                     encryption: ssl
-                notifierAlias:
+                myconfiguration:
                     transport: sendmail
                     from:      test2@test.fr
 ```
-Note : Previously you defined a default configuration for each notifier.
-Now you can also add a personnal configuration to send a notification.
-This personnal configuration is use only if an notifierAlias is provided and if there is no configuration in database corresponding to this notifierAlias.
+Note : To use this personnal configuration you have to specify an identifier in your notification.

 Overview of `app/config/config.yml`
 -----------------------------------